 1. Successful mastery of the material assigned on this syllabus and its accompanying study guides.
 Students are reminded that their two final comprehensive oral evaluations will cover all material assigned for each course regardless of whether it was used or discussed in tutorials or conversation sessions.

 2. Fourteen to sixteen hours per week of independent study (at least two hours per day).
-The program provides weekly study guides which include instructions for both oral and written practice.
-The guides also include preparation for conversation sessions and homework to be handed in at tutorial.
+The program provides weekly study guides that include instructions for both oral and written practice.
+The guides also include preparation for conversation sessions and homework to be handed in at each tutorial.

-3. Weekly sixty-minute individual tutorials with the mentor assigned to the course.
-Mentors will collect and go over written homework assignments, answer questions brought by students, work on individual issues with pronunciation and grammar, and provide practice drills in preparation for written and oral evaluations.
+3. Weekly 60-minute individual tutorials with the mentor assigned to the course.
+Mentors will go over written homework assignments, answer questions brought by students, work on individual issues with pronunciation and grammar, and provide practice drills in preparation for written and oral evaluations.

-4. One weekly ninety-minute small group conversation session.
-Conversation sessions are led by the mentors and/or undergraduate native speakers.
-Conversation sessions provides practice with both speaking and listening comprehension.
-The sessions constitute the primary practice for the oral fluency portion of the final evaluation.
+4. Weekly 90-minute small group conversation session.
+Conversation sessions are led by the mentors and/or native- or fluent-speaking undergraduate or graduate student conversation partners.
+Conversation sessions provide practice with both speaking and listening comprehension.
+Conversation sessions constitute the primary practice for the oral fluency portion of the final evaluation.

 7. Writing skills assessment for each course.
-The first writing skills assessment will be done at mid-semester and the second completed by the end of the regular semester.
+The first writing skills assessment will be done at mid-semester and the second completed at the end of the regular semester.

 8. Final comprehensive oral evaluation for each course covering listening and reading comprehension, conversational fluency, vocabulary, grammar, pronunciation, and cultural knowledge.
 Students in the accelerated course sequence take the first final evaluation at mid-semester and the second during the regular final evaluation period.